Leptogenesis, primordial gravitational waves, and PBH-induced reheating: Introduction

 On the other hand, there also exists an unavoidable production of RHNs through the gravitational interaction~\cite{Choi:1994ax,Holstein:2006bh}.
 Indeed, it was shown in~\cite{Co:2022bgh,Barman:2022qgt} that the transfer of energy from the inflaton background field can produce RHNs via the exchange of a massless graviton and is a valid source of BAU\footnote{Such gravitational interaction can also reheat the Universe via gravitational reheating~\cite{Clery:2021bwz,Haque:2022kez,Clery:2022wib}.} and in another possibility, decay of those gravitationally produced RHNs may lead to the radiation dominated universe \cite{Haque:2023zhb}.
 Therefore, this coupling being unavoidable makes it impossible to ignore the production of RHNs from the scattering of inflaton condensate, mediated by massless gravitons.
 In the present set-up, we consider both contributions, namely, asymmetry from PBH evaporation and also from the graviton-mediated process, trying to combine both sources and find in which part of the parameter space one of the source dominates over the other one.

-It is also important to note that for inflaton oscillating in a monomial potential $V(\phi)\propto\phi^n$ where the equation of state (EoS) is given by $w_\phi=(n-2)/(n+2)$, the value $ w_\phi>1/3$ (equivalently, $n>4$) plays a crucial role in probing the reheating scenario with primordial GWs (PGW), that are originated from the tensor fluctuations during inflation.
-Such a {\it stiff} period in the expansion history significantly enhances the inflationary GW background, making the corresponding signal potentially observable at several GW experimental facilities~\cite{Giovannini:1998bp,Giovannini:1999bh,Riazuelo:2000fc,Seto:2003kc,Boyle:2007zx,Stewart:2007fu,Li:2021htg,Artymowski:2017pua,Caprini:2018mtu,Bettoni:2018pbl,Figueroa:2019paj,Opferkuch:2019zbd,Bernal:2020ywq,Ghoshal:2022ruy,Caldwell:2022qsj,Gouttenoire:2021jhk,Barman:2023ktz,Chakraborty:2023ocr}.
+It is also important to note that for inflaton oscillating in a monomial potential $V(\phi)\propto\phi^n$ where the equation of state (EoS) is given by $w_\phi=(n-2)/(n+2)$, the value $ w_\phi>1/3$ (equivalently, $n>4$) plays a crucial role in probing the reheating scenario with primordial GWs (PGW)\footnote{For other relevant sources of PGW see, for example, the recent review~\cite{Roshan:2024qnv}.}, that are originated from the tensor fluctuations during inflation.
+Such a {\it stiff} period in the expansion history significantly enhances the inflationary GW background, making the corresponding signal potentially observable at several GW experimental facilities~\cite{Giovannini:1998bp,Giovannini:1999bh,Riazuelo:2000fc,Seto:2003kc,Boyle:2007zx,Stewart:2007fu,Li:2021htg,Artymowski:2017pua,Caprini:2018mtu,Bettoni:2018pbl,Bernal:2019lpc,Figueroa:2019paj,Opferkuch:2019zbd,Bernal:2020ywq,Ghoshal:2022ruy,Caldwell:2022qsj,Gouttenoire:2021jhk,Barman:2023ktz,Chakraborty:2023ocr,Barman:2023icn}.
 In the present context, the blue-tilted GW spectrum turns out to be well within the reach of several future GW detectors.
 More importantly, the red- tilted spectrum due to intermediate PBH-domination also turns out to be potentially detectable in detectors like BBO~\cite{Crowder:2005nr,Corbin:2005ny} and DECIGO~\cite{Kawamura:2006up,Kawamura:2020pcg}.
 This paves a way to testability of the present scenario, where any future detection can not only validate the inflationary paradigm but also hint towards a non-trivial cosmological history of the Universe prior to the onset of BBN.

 The paper is organized as follows.
 After computing the BAU generated by PBH decay in the presence of the inflaton field in section II, we compare it with the asymmetry produced through gravitational interaction in section III.
 We then analyze possible GW signatures of our scenario in section IV, before concluding.